-The financial statements are prepared on a going concern basis which assumes the company will continue in operational existence for the foreseeable future.
-At 30 September 2023 that company had net liabilities of £254,082 and achieved a profit for the period then ended of £319,789.
+The financial statements are prepared on a going concern basis which assumes the Company will continue in operational existence for the foreseeable future.

-The directors have reviewed future cash flows for the period of twelve months from the date of approval of these financial statements.
+The Directors have reviewed future cash flows for the period of twelve months from the date of approval of these financial statements.
 In accordance with the 4-year Olympic cycles and funding from UK Sport (UKS), funding has now been made available to GB Snowsport Limited from UKS for the Milan-Cortina cycle which ends at the end of September 2026.
 Appropriate operating models have been implemented to match the funding levels.
-This will ensure that the activities of the company are commensurate with its future expected cash flows and the Directors are committed to ensuring that the Company operates within the revenue and cashflows available to it and therefore operates a balanced budget moving forwards.
-The forecasts for the 2024 and 2025 financial years are showing a surplus.
+This will ensure that the activities of the Company are commensurate with its future expected cash flows and the Directors are committed to ensuring that the Company operates within the revenue and cashflows available to it and therefore operates a balanced budget moving forwards.